GreenSpaceNASA/frontend/README.md

 # or
 bun dev
 ```
-We haven't deployed the app yet so you can open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+We work on the process to deploy the app so you can open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 If you successfully run the app in the local environment, you will see the screenshot as below
 <img src="/public/GreenSpaceApp.png" alt="AppScreenshot" width="270" height="600" border-radius="5px">